 When some of us were kids, one of the only ways we could hope to make money without securing a “real job” was by providing a service or product locally.
-Cue the droves of law mowing teenages, newspaper deliverers, babysitters, and kids helping out at sports concession stands.
+Cue the droves of lawn mowing teenagers, newspaper deliverers, babysitters, and kids helping out at sports concession stands.
 Then there was always the enterprising teen who purchased candy and sodas and then sold them for a profit to a captive audience of hungry students.

 But then the internet happened.
 Suddenly, the entire world was at each of our fingertips.
 We could communicate with, connect with, and do business with people on every continent.
 Ebay became the gateway site that many of those enterprising youth transitioned to in order to buy, sell, and prosper.